nickjbrowning/cscs-docs/docs/software/sciapps/index.md

 * [VASP][uenv-vasp]

 !!! warning "Unsupported Applications"
-    Please note that Amber and CPMD provided on the Piz Daint XC system are not supported on Alps.
+    Please note that Amber and CPMD previously provided on the Piz Daint XC system are not provided by CSCS on Alps.